schwartzlab-methods/NEST/vignette/running_NEST_singularity_container.md

 ```
 squeue -u fatema
 ```
 This is for one run.
-We will run five times and then proceed for postprocessing.
+Usually, we run the training 5 times with five DIFFERENT seeds and --run_id starting from 1 to 5, and then postprocess those 5 runs.
+And then proceed for postprocessing.

 #### NEST postprocessing:
 ```